Externalities in Chore Division: Existence of Fair Allocations

+Piecewise linear disutility functions encompass a broader range of disutility functions, including the piecewise constant disutility function.
+An agent's disutility function is considered piecewise linear when its disutility density function is piecewise linear.
+Piecewise linear functions provide more versatility while maintaining simple representation.
+The agent's disutility functions may be determined by dividing the interval [0,1] into a series of subintervals, where the agent's value density function has a consistent slope.
+The agent proceeds to define the limits of each of these subintervals, together with the gradient and intercept of the density function within the subinterval.
+Let the chore be given as a set of subintervals $\mathcal{J}=(I_1,I_2,\ldots,I_m)$ such that for all $i,j\in N$, the disutility of agent $i$ corresponding to agent $j$ in the subinterval $I_k$ is given by a disutility function linear on $I_k:$ $v_{i,j}(x)=a_{i,j,k}+xb_{i,j,k}$, $\forall x \in I_k$ where $I_k=[x_{k-1},x_k]$ and $0=x_0<x_1<\ldots<x_m=1$.

+In the following definition, we define an allocation as the identically valued allocation of piecewise linear functions.

-\textbf{Definition 5} (Sandwich Allocation). \textit{The sandwich allocation of a set of interval $\mathcal{J}=\{I_1,I_2,.....,I_m\}$ is the allocation such that each agent $i$ receives a piece of cake $X_{ij}$ from every interval $I_j$ and $X_{ij}$ is defined as:
+\textbf{Definition 9} \textbf{(Sandwich Allocation)}. \textit{The sandwich allocation of a set of subintervals $\mathcal{J}=\{I_1,I_2,\ldots,I_m\}$ is the allocation such that each agent $i$ receives a piece of cake $X_{ij}$ from every subinterval $I_j$ and $X_{ij}$ is defined as:

-where $I_j=[a_j,b_j]$, $\alpha_j=\frac{b_j-a_j}{2n}$.}
+where $I_j=[a_j,b_j]=[x_{j-1},x_j]$, $\alpha_j=\frac{b_j-a_j}{2n}$.}

-\textbf{Theorem 6.} \textit{Consider a chore division instance with externalities, where the value density functions are piecewise constant.
-Then the sandwich allocation is swap stable and $2(n-1)(m-1)$ cuts are required.}
+\textbf{Theorem 5.} \textit{Consider a chore division instance with externalities, where the disutility functions are piecewise linear.
+Then the sandwich allocation is swap stable and $2(n-1)m$ cuts are required.}